lukepighetti/mountain/README.md

 # mountain

 I am stuck on this mountain and I'm not sure how to get off.
-Ideas for what you can ask me:
+It's really slippery.

+I might need to build some tools.

-1) show map
+1) show inventory
-2)
+2) show stats
+3) show map